syncfusion-content/wpf-docs/wpf/Scheduler/Appointment-Editing.md

 [Cancel](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.canceleventargs.cancel?view=netcore-3.1) - To avoid appointment deleting by enabling this property.

-[RecurrenceEditMode](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.AppointmentEditorOpeningEventArgs.html#Syncfusion_UI_Xaml_Scheduler_AppointmentEditorOpeningEventArgs_RecurrenceEditMode) - Gets or sets whether to delete series or occurrence when delete a recurrence appointment.
+[RecurrenceEditMode](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.AppointmentEditorOpeningEventArgs.html#Syncfusion_UI_Xaml_Scheduler_AppointmentEditorOpeningEventArgs_RecurrenceEditMode) - Gets or sets whether to delete series or occurrence, when delete a recurrence appointment.
 The default value of RecurrenceEditMode is `User`.
 * User - Default window dialog will appear when deleting a recurrence appointment to select the edit option from the end-user itself.
 * Occurrence - Delete the particular occurrence alone in recurrence appointment.
 Default window dialog will not appear.
 * Series - Delete the entire series in recurrence appointment.
 Default window dialog will not appear.